Every portrait photographer needs to know both basic and more advanced female poses.

 Walking Towards The Camera

-If you like natural-looking poses, this one is a great choice!
-You can use it at the very beginning of the session, to help the model relax – just ask her to slowly walk towards you.
+If you like natural-looking poses for female models, this one is a great choice!
+You can use it at the very beginning of the photo session, to help the model relax – just ask her to slowly walk towards you.
 As she approaches you, make sure to move around and experiment with various angles and focal lengths.

 Holding Hands On Hips